Where The Locals Go In Manchester

 The legacy of Anthony Burgess

-You might have heard of Anthony Burgess from his book/movie A Clockwork Orange, but did you know that his works include thirty-three novels, twenty-five works of non-fiction, two volumes of autobiography, three symphonies, more than 250 other musical works, and thousands of essays, articles and reviews?
-You can discover all this and more about the famous Mancunian in the Anthony Burgess Foundation.
-Excellent café and exhibition gallery!
+You might have heard of Anthony Burgess from his book/movie A Clockwork Orange, but did you know that his works include 33 novels, 25 works of non-fiction, two volumes of autobiography, three symphonies, more than 250 other musical works, and thousands of essays, articles, and reviews?

 An honest-to-goodness pub

-At the epicentre of history
+At the epicentre of equality

 A memorial to an unsung hero

-Brought back to the forefront of popular consciousness through the film The Imitation Game a few years ago, Alan Turing made a critical contribution to the Allied victory in WWII by making a computer that would crack the Axis Enigma code.
-Despite this and his other contributions to IT, the British state prosecuted him for his illegal homosexuality and chemically castrated him a few years after the war.
+Despite this and his other trailblazing contributions to the field of computer science, the British state prosecuted him for his illegal homosexuality back then and chemically castrated him a few years after the war.
 Only in 2013 was he officially pardoned by the Queen.
-The Alan Turing Memorial close to Manchester’s Gay Village pays its respects to this important man and is one of the city’s most important symbols of equality.
+The Alan Turing Memorial, close to Manchester’s Gay Village and unveiled in 2001, pays its respects to the computer genius and is one of the city’s most important symbols of equality.

 A weird junk shop full of treasures